EncT5: A Framework for Fine-tuning T5 as Non-autoregressive Models: Text-to-Text Transfer Transformer

 \section{Text-to-Text Transfer Transformer}

-T5 \cite{2020t5} is an encoder-decoder Transformer pre-trained on the Colossal Clean Crawled Corpus (C4) dataset with span-corruption objective.
-One important benefit of such encoder-decoder architecture Figure~\ref{fig:encdect5} is that it can be applied to both generative tasks, such as summarization, as well as non-autoregressive tasks such as natural language inference.
+T5 is an encoder-decoder Transformer pre-trained on the Colossal Clean Crawled Corpus (C4) dataset with span-corruption objective.
+One important benefit of such encoder-decoder architecture Figure~\ref{fig:decoders} (a) is that it can be applied to generative tasks, such as summarization, as well as discriminative tasks such as natural language inference.

-While the existence of the decoder is imperative for generation tasks, the effectiveness and necessity of the decoder is not evident for classification and regression tasks.
-In this section, we further explore the role of decoder.

-As Figure~\ref{fig:encdect5} shows, the decoder part of T5 does the following: 1) self-attend to decoder inputs, 2) cross-attend to encoder outputs followed by a fully connected network, and 3) make predictions from output vocabulary tokens.

-To perform classification and regression tasks in the text-to-text format, the target label or score is cast to a string, which is later tokenized.\footnote{A single word can be encoded to multiple tokens when using SentencePiece \cite{kudo-richardson-2018-sentencepiece}.
-For example, `entailment` is encoded into 4 tokens with the default T5 vocabulary.} This indicates that 1) the decoder in self-attention becomes an identity function when there is only a single target token, 2) cross-attention followed by a fully connected feed-forward network is essentially an attention pooling layer with non-linear transform of the encoder outputs, and 3) at the decoder output, only a few vocabulary tokens (class labels or scores) are used.
-We can infer that this renders the decoder parameters highly under-utilized for the classification and regression tasks.

-To validate our hypothesis, we begin with a simple experiment by removing all decoder layers when loading pre-trained checkpoints except the first decoder layer.
-We will refer to this reduced decoder stack as \textbf{1decT5} as shown in Figure \ref{fig:enct5}.
-We observed that on the MNLI task T5.1.1 large performs similar to 1decT5.1.1 large as indicated in Tab.\ref{tab:main}.
-This observation hinted at under-utilization of decoder parameters at classification and regression tasks.
+Because the T5 model's interface expects input and outputs to be text, natural language inference tasks are converted to a text-to-text format.
+For example, the target label in a classification task and the score in a regression task is cast to a string and later tokenized.
+The tokenization transformation can sometimes produce illegal labels (e.g. the labels are not represented in the vocabulary)~\cite{xue-etal-2021-mt5} and it is also not always clear how to convert multi-label or structured prediction tasks into a target sequence.
+We will discuss the challenges of applying T5 on these tasks in future sections.

+Below we give an introduction of the encoder-decoder interface and how it is used in general.